top of page

 • Reflect monthly on what is working and what needs adjusting.

-During one of the biggest development periods in my business, I worked with a business coach who checked in with my progress.
+During one of the biggest development periods in my business, I worked with a business coach who checked in on my progress.
 Those regular check-ins changed everything.
 Knowing someone would ask how things were going pushed me to follow through, even on days when I would have easily talked myself out of it.
 Having that extra layer of support made the work feel lighter and helped me keep moving at a steady pace.

-Step Five.
-Stick With the Plan Even When It Feels Slow.
+Step Five: Stick With the Plan Even When It Feels Slow

 Most people quit during this stage.
 They assume the lack of quick results means the plan is wrong or that they are not capable enough.
 In reality, consistency has a natural lag.
 Your actions today may not show any visible results for weeks or sometimes months.
-This does not mean you have failed.
-It means the change is building quietly behind the scenes.
+This does not mean you have failed; it means the change is building quietly behind the scenes.

 Instead of giving up, start measuring your progress.
 Track your habits.
-Look for the small signs that things are shifting, even if they feel minor.
+Look for small signs that things are shifting, even if they feel minor.
 Adjust your plan if the data clearly shows you need to, but do not throw the whole plan away because you have had a difficult week or your confidence dipped.

 You could be ninety days away from a very different chapter of your life.
 Many people walk away long before they ever reach that point.
 Sticking to your plan, even on slow days, is one of the most powerful skills you can build.